tellytv/telly/README.md

 ```

 If you see this, procceed to [Adding Telly to Plex](https://github.com/tellytv/telly/wiki/Adding-Telly-to-Plex) if not check your variables.

+#### Path of M3U and EPG files

+If you decide to use a file instead of a URL, you need to start your path with /config.
+Example: With `-v /opt/telly:/config \` your m3u file should be inside /opt/telly in your host and your M3U variable should be `-e M3U=/config/file.m3u \`

 #### OS X and Windows